openwisp/openwisp-monitoring/README.rst

     INSTALLED_APPS = [
         # ... other apps ...
-        # 'openwisp_monitoring.check'  <-- comment out or delete this line
+        # 'openwisp_monitoring.check',      <-- comment out or delete this line
-        'mycheck'
+        'openwisp_monitoring.device',       <-- do not remove the device app 'mycheck'
     ]

 For more information about how to work with django projects and django apps, please refer to the `django documentation <https://docs.djangoproject.com/en/dev/intro/tutorial01/>`_.